kintone-workshops/kintone-for-hackathon-slides/slides.md

 layout: image-right
 equal: true
 image: ./kintone-graphics/Kintone_New.png
-title: Get your Kintone <mdi-server />
+title: Get your Kintone <mdi-server/>
 ---

-# Get your free Kintone Web Database <mdi-server />
+# Get your free Kintone Web Database <mdi-server/>

 ## Go to [Kintone.dev/new](https://Kintone.dev/new)!